 “Disruptive” always used to be the word for the naughty child at the back of the class ruining it for everyone else. – Leigh Alexander

-Accelerated by technology, and frequently associated with innovation, disruption is extending into all aspects of life.
+Accelerated by technology, and frequently associated with the unsatisfying term “innovation”, disruption is extending into all aspects of life.
 Disruption is about choice.
 It’s about putting the consumer at the centre of the experience.
 It doesn’t just transcend rigid rules and hierarchy, it actively mocks it.
 In doing so, it places design at the heart of the consumer experience.

 Long the staple accompaniment of gin, Schweppes recently discovered that a level of disruptive activity unseen in the industry since the 1700’s required prompt action on its part.
 In much of Europe, Gordon’s or Beefeater London Dry Gin and Schweppes tonic, developed in 1771, has comfortably dominated this niche market for generations.
 With the advent of avant-garde products like Hendrick’s and Monkey 47 gins along with Fever-Tree “designer” tonic, this industry suddenly shifted from sudden disruption to abject disdain for the traditional industry staples.
 Failure to innovate comes at a perilous cost.